 The final exam is used to gauge student progress in the course and is necessary for success in the course.
-The final exam will be given on Saturday, December 8, 2012 at 12:00 PM The location will be announced at a later day.
-Students must take the final exam in order to pass the class.
+The final exam will be given on Wednesday, August 5, 2015 at 6:00 PM.
+Since, the final exam is mandatory, students must take the final exam in order to pass the class.